Skip to main content

 POS Functionality

-Enactor.xml & SetEnv Script Configurations
+Enactor.xml and SetEnv Script Configurations

 Please refer to the SCO POS Installation Guide for detailed steps to install the SCO POS.